How Long Can Roaches Live Without Food?

 Keep in mind that roaches can be particularly drawn to areas with high humidity, so damp environments may also play a role in their presence.

-Another reason is that cockroaches can sometimes enter your room in search of shelter or nesting grounds, regardless of the availability of food.
+Another reason is that roaches might enter your room in search of shelter or nesting grounds, regardless of the availability of food.
 They are drawn to dark, warm, and secluded spaces, making almost any room a potential target.

 Will Roaches Go Away If There Is No Food?

 Although roaches can survive long periods without food, they typically need water more frequently.
-Since they are cold-blooded insects, they have a unique biology that makes them more dependent on water than food.
 Generally, these pesky insects can only stick it out without water for about a week.

 Want to Let the Pros Handle It?